G-Core/product-documentation/documentation/cloud/networking/load-balancers/create-and-configure-a-load-balancer.md

 Make sure their ports are open for the Load Balancer traffic:

-- If a Load Balancer and Virtual Machines are in a **public network,** set a rule to receive and transmit traffic to the balancer's IP address (specified in the menu) in firewalls settings of the Virtual Machines.
+- If a Load Balancer and Virtual Machines are in a **public network,** set a rule to receive and transmit traffic to the balancer's IP address (specified in the menu) in firewalls settings of the VM.
 - If a Load Balancer and Virtual Machines are in a **private subnetwork,** set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's IP address (specified in the menu).
 - If a Load Balancer is in a **public network** and Virtual Machine are in a **private subnetwork**, set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's internal IP address (send a request to the technical support).